-The Group partners with a range of external organisations to support achievement of best practice in diversity and inclusion, as well as partnering with organisations aligned with the Group's diversity and inclusion activities.
-These organisations include Diversity Council Australia, Pride in Diversity, SageCo, Queensland Tourism Industry Council, Wear It Purple, Dress For Success and Australian Marriage Equality.
+The Group partners with a range of external organisations aligned with the its diversity and inclusion activities.
+These organisations include Diversity Council Australia, Pride in Diversity, SageCo, Queensland Tourism Industry Council, Wear It Purple, Asian Leadership Project, Macquarie Graduate School of Management and Australian Marriage Equality.
 The Group has also participated in initiatives such as Harmony Day and International Women's Day.